 From the moment I called and explained my anxiety, the administrative staff set my mind at ease.
-The assistant took the time to hear my sad story of dental post-traumatic stress despite the fact she must have heard the same story a million times before.
-Often times when you call a medical office of any kind, you feel hurried so the person on the line can grab the next call.
+The assistant took the time to hear my sad story of dental post-traumatic stress despite the fact she must have listened to the same story a million times before.
+Often when you call a medical office of any kind, you feel hurried so the person on the line can grab the next call.
 This has never been the case at Children’s Dentistry Group.
-Have you ever been in a situation where you love a certain healthcare provider but can’t stand the front office staff?
+Have you ever been in a situation where you love a particular healthcare provider but can’t stand the front office staff?
 Or vice versa?
-At Children’s Dentistry Group you will find the same level of courtesy at the front desk, with the clinical assistants, and the dentists themselves.
+At Children’s Dentistry Group, you will find the same level of courtesy at the front desk, with the clinical assistants, and the dentists themselves.

-Dr. Herer has nearly 40 years of experience and it shows.
+Dr. Herer has nearly 40 years of experience, and it shows.
 You sense that he really cares for his patients and their dental health.
-He never rushes through appointments and always takes time to talk to parents.
-When it came time for my timid one-year old to schedule her first appointment, Dr. Herer suggested we stagger the appointments so she could sit and watch her older brother have his teeth cleaned and examined first.
-Sure enough, when her time came she was no longer bashful but in fact eager!
+He never rushes through appointments and always takes time to talk to the parents.
+When it came time for my timid one-year-old to schedule her first appointment, Dr. Herer suggested we stagger the appointments so she could sit and watch her older brother have his teeth cleaned and examined first.
+Sure enough, when her time came, she was no longer bashful but, in fact, eager!
 Children’s Dentistry Group’s magic struck again!

-Children’s Dentistry Group doesn’t just show they care when your child is in the dental chair, they show their love to the community too!
-During Dental Health Month in February their staff visited over 20 schools to educate kids about oral health.
-Each Halloween they host a Halloween Candy Buy-Back where they collect your trick-or-treat candy and trade it for cash!
+Children’s Dentistry Group doesn’t just show they care when your child is in the dental chair; they show their love to the community too!
+During Dental Health Month (February), their staff visited over 20 schools to educate kids about oral health.
+Each Halloween, they host a Halloween Candy Buy-Back where they collect your trick-or-treat candy and trade it for cash!
 They pay by the pound and send it to our overseas military personnel through Operation Gratitude.
-Kids leave with their money and a goodie bag filled with stickers, toothbrushes, a water bottle and other fun items.
-My kids understand each year that we will be making a trip to the dentist to give their candy to the soldiers.
-In this way, Dr. Herer and his staff have become a part of our yearly holiday tradition too.
+Kids leave with their money and a goodie bag filled with stickers, toothbrushes, a water bottle, and other fun items.
+My kids understand that we will be making a trip to the dentist to give their candy to the soldiers each year.
+In this way, Dr. Herer and his staff have become a part of our yearly holiday tradition.